 - What is it about gynecology that you chose to specialize in it?

-- What female reproductive health condition do you encounter the most?
+- What female reproductive health condition did you encounter the most?

-- What is the procedure for dealing with a patient who reported to you that they were rape or sexually molested?
+- What is the procedure for dealing with a patient who reported to you that they were raped or sexually molested?

 - Do you get a lot of patients with obstetric issues as well?